lauripe/lauripe.github.io/docs/_posts/2022-04-09-security-basics-h2.markdown

 #### Password hacking
 To hack a password stored as an output of one-way cryptographic function, you need to:
 - Identify the hashing algorithm used
-- Try possible candidates whether their hash matches the one you're solving
+- Try out possible candidates untill the hash matches the one you're solving

 Obvious way to handle the second step is to try each possible combination until you find a matching hash - this approach is fittingly named as __brute force__.
 For short passwords with limited characters this can be a working solution, as there's only limited number of possibilities to go trough (e.g. LanMan:s 7-byte array of uppercase characters and digits).

-Slightly more elaborate way of brute-forcing is to use a prebuilt dictionary holding commonly used passphrases instead of going through arbitarily through every possible combination.
+Slightly more elaborate way of brute-forcing is to use a prebuilt dictionary holding commonly used passphrases instead of going arbitarily through every possible combination.

 An alternative to brute force is using a __rainbow table__, which simply put is a precomputed database of hashes.
-This [introduces a tradeoff](https://eprint.iacr.org/2013/591.pdf) from required compute resources to time and space required to load and store the precomputed hashes to memory.
+This [introduces a tradeoff](https://eprint.iacr.org/2013/591.pdf) from required compute resources to time and space required to load and store the precomputed hashes into memory.

 #### Computing hashes
 While still having value in other areas, the hashing algorithms of yesteryear, such as MD5, have been made obsolete in cryptography by advances in compute power and parallellism.
 Especially the capability of modern GPU:s to handle arbitary arithmetic functions way beyond what's needed in graphics has given practically anyone access to high speed parallel processing.